decentraland/documentation/content/creator/scene-editor/publish-scene.md

 ---
 date: 2024-07-25
-title: Editor Installation
+title: Publish a Scene
-description: How to install the scene editor.
+description: How to publish your scene to LAND or a NAME.
 categories:
   - scene-editor
 type: Document